hbc/knowledgebase/admin/data_management.md

 ### Dropbox

-Use dropbox to share results with collaborators
+Use dropbox to share results and code with collaborators
 * html files
 * Rmarkdown files used to generate the html files
 * text files and "small" processed data files (i.e. files included in the reports, such as normalized counts)